ossec/ossec-docs/docs/manual/ar/ar-unix.rst

 In the active-response configuration, you bind the commands (created) to events.
 You can have as many responses as you want.
 Each one should be inside their own “active-response” element.
-For further information please see the `examples example_ar_configuration`_.
+For further information please see the ` <../syntax/head_ossec_config.active-response.html#example-active-response-con figurations>`_.

 .. code-block:: xml